brianom95/brianom95.github.io/_posts/2022-11-22-backpacking-nz.md

 Kaikoura is a coastal town with a bigger seal population than human.
 The hoards of seals are cool to see, even if they're very stinky.
 If you get lost on the peninsula loop like I did then things can get pretty spicy, but a great walk none the less.
 We had some fun evenings in the town too.

-The whale watching tour is world famous and on a ridiculously lucky day we saw three sperm whales, a family of orca's and a pack of 200 dolphins.
-The boat captain was more excited than anyone, particularly for the orca's.
+The whale watching tour is world famous and on a ridiculously lucky day we saw three sperm whales, a family of orcas and a pack of 200 dolphins.
+The boat captain was more excited than anyone, particularly for the orcas.
 I would highly recommend the hike up Mount Fyffe to see the peninsula from above and the strange patterns on surrounding hills.

 <p align="center" width="100%">
     <img width="400" src="/images/nz17.png">